wp-plugins/featuring-countcomments/readme.txt

 == Changelog ==

+= 1.10 =

+* admins are able to view the users comment-counts in the Admin Menu
+* the access to the user's comment-counts can be restricted
+* corrected a few typos and fixed potential bugs

 = 1.00 =

 * start Changelog
 * completely reworked API methods and internal structure
 * Security improvements
-* added Admin-Menu
+* added Admin Menu
 * adapted to WordPress `wp_parse_args` function
-* included Admin-Menu and filter to set default values
+* included Admin Menu and filter to set default values
 * added sidebar widget
 * added dashboard widget
 * possible to add in "Right Now" box on dashboard